TermCIC/MiTemperature2_WindowsReader/README.md

   <img src="https://github.com/TermCIC/MiTemperature2_WindowsReader/assets/32321661/76909a2c-c337-4bcd-9b52-010fbf21e7bf" width="256" align="center">
 </p>

+### Why choose Xiaomi LYWSD03MMC?
+The cost of this sensor is ~5 USD dollars

 ### Sensor modification
 You can connect the sensor to two AA batteries, ensuring that it operates for over a year, making it suitable for use with a datalogger.